Virginia and Truckee Railroad: Early years

 On Nov.
-12, 1869 V&T Engine no. 2, an H.J.
+12, 1869 V&T Engine no. 2 the "Storey", an H.J.
 Booth 2-6-0, pulled the first car of revenue for the company from Carson City to Gold Hill, a flat car loaded with lumber for the Crown Point Company.
 This milestone was also marked by the opening of the Crown Point Ravine trestle and the first crossing of the work train, engine No. 1 plus four cars, followed closely behind by engine No. 2, plus four cars (1 revenue).
-It is assumed that from the 12th to the 18th the railroad laid track (spurs) to service the local mines of Gold Hill, for without the track, the railroad could not get cars in to load, although no sources have been found to reference this.
+It is assumed that from the 12th to the 18th the railroad laid track (spurs) to service the local mines of Gold Hill, for without the track, the railroad could not get cars in to load.
+However, no sources have been found that reference this.
 On Nov.
-18 1869, engine No. 1 hauled the railroads first revenue train of ore from the Yellow Jacket mine.
-By December 21, regular scheduled trains were running between Gold Hill and Carson City, hauling wood and lumber up the hill and ore back down to the mills.
+18, 1869, engine No. 1 hauled the railroads first revenue train of ore from the Yellow Jacket mine.
+By Dec.
+21, regular scheduled trains were running between Gold Hill and Carson City, hauling wood and lumber up the hill and ore back down to the mills.

-In the chapter above from the Gold Hill Daily News, it states that low grade ore was valued at $26 – $28.00 to the ton.
-It also states that (after transportation and milling costs, 'yield under the stamps') the result would be around $17.00 to the ton coming back to the mine.
-Milling rates were about $7/ton.
-Based on an average of $27/ton of low grade ore, that left a freight cost of $3/ton.
-That one ton of ore could pay the wages for 3 experienced underground miners and a carpenter for a day, so the mines could cover their costs selling the low-grade ore to pay expenses, and reap the profits from the high grade.
-With the coming of the railroad, a reduction in freight rates for lumber by almost half occurred, and the railroad could haul more material by the trainload, so mining activity increased, creating more business for the railroad.
+With the opening of the Virginia & Truckee, the cost of ore transportation via train cost $3/ton vs the previous $7/ton and a reduction in freight rates for lumber by almost half occurred, and the railroad could haul more material by the trainload, so mining activity increased, creating more business for the railroad.
 Sharon's idea of low cost transportation paid off.